yuripourre/devilutionX/README.md

 - ~~Part 2 : Integrate XInput for controller support, and impliment our functions.~~
 - Part 3 (OPTIONAL) : Local co-op for controllers.
 Up to 4 players.

-## New Features
+## New Keyboard Setup

 - Spacebar - Attack nearby enemies, talk to towns people and merchants.
 - Enter - Pickup gold, potions & equipment from ground, open chests and doors that are nearby.
 - Arrow Keys and WASD Keys - Move character in that direction.
-Has diagonals programmed.
 - Xbox controller support.
 - X Key - Cast spell at nearby enemies.
-- Z Key - Hide/Back Out of menus.
+Hide/Back Out of menus.
+- Q Key - Use first health potion in belt.
-- [ Key - Zoom in/out.
+- E Key - Use first mana potion in belt.
-- Moved Debug Player key to O.
-- Moved Speed Spell key to H.
+- Moved Speedbook key to H.

-- Moved debug_mode_key_w key to ;.
+## New Functions

 - Automap only moves when you hold down shift.
 - Towns people, items and objects show information when nearby.
 - Inventory snaps to grid system, use arrow/WASD keys to move around.
 Spacebar to pickup/drop items.